drashtee-parmar/SortingAlgorithms/README.md

 arr[min_index] = temp
 ```

+Design Strategy #1: Brute Force Comparison
+    - Selection Sort algorithm
+    - Bubble sort algorithm
+Design Strategy #2: Decrease and Conquer (lazy manager approach)
+    - Decrease the given problem of size n to size n-1
+        - n
+        - upfront work to nibble away one element from the given input. n --> n-1
+        - work at the end to extend the (n-1)st solution n-1 --> n = Insertion sort algorithm

 ### Brute force Selection Sorting

 Selection Sort is a straightforward brute-force algorithm that sorts an array by repeatedly selecting the smallest (or